Bealeton, Virginia: Local attractions

 Since 1970, Bealeton has been home to one of the last barnstorming air shows in America, simply called the "Flying Circus".
 Open every Sunday, May through October, activities include All-American barnstorming, wing walking, parachuting, aerobatic performances and open-cockpit biplane rides.

 Bealeton is also the home of the world's largest old-fashioned roller skate.
 It was originally created as a float for a fireman's parade and put in place in front of the rink by Hugo Stribling when he opened Hugo's Skateway in 1978.
 The skating rink has changed hands several times since Hugo's was sold in 2007.
 The most recent owners closed the doors in January 2017 after their lease was terminated.

 Morais Vineyards & Winery opened in 2011 and is Bealeton's only vineyard and winery, located right on Route 17.
 It is considered a Portuguese-style winery with a wedding venue that attracts thousands of people each year.

+The Bealeton wedding venue Great Marsh Estate was featured in season 7 of Neflix's Love is Blind.
+The wedding venue opened in 2017 following the foreclosure of a private property built in 1989.
+It features an 8,000sqft Georgian-Revival building along with 121 acres of land.